AeroSim-CFD/stl2lnas/README.md

 Convert .stl files to Lagrangian Nassu (.lnas) format.

-It is an auxiliary project for [Nassu solver](https://bitbucket.org/aerosim-cfd/nassu), an LBM based CFD solver.
+This is an auxiliary project for [Nassu solver](https://bitbucket.org/aerosim-cfd/nassu), an LBM based CFD solver.

 1. [Usage](#usage)